finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 3. Manage OS Compliance.

 _tbd. other things we could reference here from the todo group_

+#### Aligning To KPIs

+OSPOs demonstrate their value where they align to the KPIs of other teams.
+For example:

+- **Security Around Use**:  Can the OSPO help the security team do their job?
+There is a big overlap between "Open Source Software in the Organisation" and "Ensuring Security of all software used in the organisation".
+The security team might need guidance on understanding [vulnerability response](Supply-Chain-Security) and helping prioritise issues with [software inventory](Software-Inventory).

+> "Security is part of our OSPO's mission - we want to secure our use of open source... but we're a different part of the organisation to security.
+We have a partnership approach with them and we are aligned on wanting the same things.
+Our [OSPO Lead] understands the OKRs of the security team." - Zack Keppert, Github OSPO Lead

+- **Outgoing Security**:  The OSPO can help by ensuring that the organisation doesn't [Leak IP via open source](../Level-3/DLP).
+This might be by helping the security team improve their policies, which may not be well-developed around _outgoing_ security risks via open source projects.

+- **Recruiting Talent**:  Becoming [active contributors](../Level-3/Community-Engagement) and demonstrating engineering excellence attracts talent.
+See [Recruiting Developers](https://todogroup.org/guides/recruiting-developers/).
+Open source can be a ["Shift Left"](https://devopedia.org/shift-left) approach to hiring, where you are improving your organisations' awareness at the top of the funnel due to open source activity.
+Microsoft open-sourcing Typescript and VSCode has helped them hire top talent in other areas because of brand awareness.

 ### 4. Enlist a Volunteer Army